 To stay competitive, fintechs must integrate compliance into their business models, and that’s a given.
 Fortunately, it’s not all bad news.
 Using advanced technologies like AI and machine learning to automate and improve processes is a major step forward, aiding this process greatly.

 Adherence to evolving regulations doesn't have to be a burden — it can be a strategic advantage.
 Take the example of Token Financial Technologies.
 By partnering with Zitec, Token was able to launch a PCI DSS-compliant payment platform in less than nine months.
-Moreover, this project opened their doors for rapid expansion across Europe.
+Moreover, this financial technology project opened new doors for rapid expansion across Europe.

 With the rapid adoption of digital financial services and the increasing role of AI, blockchain, and machine learning, there is constant pressure to develop new products that meet evolving consumer needs.